Author: Alison Mitchell

 When he finally reaches Jesus, he lays his great burden on the ground, bows at Jesus’ feet and presents his request.
 It’s at this point, the illustration changes.
 As the father makes the decision of faith, to believe Jesus’ words, he takes up his bag and starts on his journey back home.

-This time, as he walks, he builds his faith with the words.
-We see his big burden shrink down to the size of a backpack!
+This time, as he walks, he builds his faith repeating the words Jesus spoke.
+As he believes, we see his big burden shrink down to the size of a backpack!
 It’s a beautiful visual of the spiritual truth of casting our burdens on Jesus.
 They shrink as we believe He is able and willing, to help us.
 1 Peter 5:6-7, Matthew 11:28-30, Matthew 8:1-3

 The characters in this story are reflective of ancient Jews, Middle Easterners and Roman/Greek nobles in appearance and dress.